 How can you reduce the allergic impact of your dog?

 Bathe your dog frequently.
-Weekly baths will reduce the amount of allergen-related protein on the dog’s coat, and will also minimize the amount of airborne allergens.
+Weekly baths will reduce the amount of allergen-related protein on a dog’s coat, and will also minimize the amounts of airborne allergens.
 Severely allergic people may opt for rubber gloves when giving Fido a bath.
-The ease of bathing hairless breeds allows more efficient removal of dander which may be a factor in why they are considered to be “hypoallergenic”.
+The ease of bathing hairless breeds allows more efficient removal of dander, which may be a factor in why they are considered to be hypoallergenic.
 Consult your veterinarian before deciding on a bathing schedule.
 Excess bathing may dry out your dog’s coat and result in skin issues.
 Moisturizing shampoos are available to prevent dry skin.

 Brush your dog regularly.
 Brushing will not stop the shedding, but will remove loose hairs in a controlled manner.
 Better to have that hair contained in a brush rather than dispersed all over the house.
 Allergic people may want to wear a mask and rubber gloves when brushing their dog.

 Remove outside contaminants before your dog comes indoors.
-Many people who suffer from dog allergies are also allergic to pollen or mold particles that hitch a ride on Fluffy and enter the home.
-Walking through the grass, rolling in the flower bed, or just lying on the patio allows particles to attach to the dogs fur.
-Wiping your dog with a damp cloth before he comes inside will reduce the amount of allergens tracked indoors.
+Many people who suffer from dog allergies are also allergic to pollen or mold particles that hitch a ride on Fido and enter the home.
+Walking through the grass, rolling in the flower bed, or just lying on the patio allows particles to attach to your dog’s fur.
+Wiping your dog with a damp cloth before he comes inside will reduce the amounts of allergens tracked indoors.
 If wiping the entire dog is too much trouble, focus on the body areas that are most likely to come in contact with allergens, like the feet and underbelly.
 Many people find that baby wipes are convenient to use, especially when stored by the back door.

 Consider the size of your pet.
 When it comes to dog allergies, the size of the dog does matter.
-It makes sense that a 70 pound dog will disperse more allergens than a 7 pound one.
-The total body surface area of a larger dog simply harbors more particulate matter, i.e. dander.
+It makes sense that a 70-pound dog will disperse more allergens than a 7-pound dog.
+The total body surface area of a larger dog simply harbors more particulate matter, i.e., dander.
 Also, larger breeds may produce more allergen-laden saliva.

 Practice healthy home care.
 Change the air filters in your home often, and consider using filters specially designed to reduce air-borne allergens.
 Vacuum rugs and floors frequently, and damp-mop wood or tile floors.
 Restrict your dog to areas of the home that can be thoroughly cleaned.